Childhood and Education Journey of Tiger Woods in Timeline

 April 2010: Tiger Woods Returns to Golf

-In early April 2010, Tiger Woods returned to professional golf after a hiatus.
+In early April 2010, Tiger Woods returned to professional golf after taking a hiatus to resolve personal issues.

 In 2010, Tiger Woods moved to the Jupiter Island, Florida estate following his divorce from Elin Nordegren.